tidwall/SwiftWebSocket/README.md

 SwiftWebSocket passes all 521 of the Autobahn's fuzzing tests, including strict UTF-8, and message compression.

+**Important: Xcode 8 and Swift 3 Users**
+If you are developing in Xcode 8 beta or Swift 3.0 then please use the `swift/3.0` branch.
+When Xcode 8 is no longer beta `swift/3.0` will be merged into the `master` branch.

 ## Features

 - High performance.